urbanopt/urbanopt.github.io/usage/run_project.md

 1. Create [ScenarioFiles](../overview/definitions.md) for all Features in the FeatureFile based off the example _mappers_ using:

     ```terminal
-    uo create --scenario-file <path/to/FEATUREFILE>
+    uo create --scenario-file <path/to/FEATUREFILE.json>
     ```

     Or create a ScenarioFile for a single [Feature](../overview/definitions.md) by specifying the Feature_ID in the arguments.

     ```terminal
-    uo create --scenario-file <path/to/FEATUREFILE> --single-feature <FEATURE_ID>
+    uo create --scenario-file <path/to/FEATUREFILE.json> --single-feature <FEATURE_ID>
     ```

-    Or create a ScenarioFile with additional REopt information to enable running and post-processing with REopt data.
+    Or create a ScenarioFile with additional **REopt Lite** information to enable running and post-processing with **REopt Lite** data.

     ```terminal
-    uo create --reopt-scenario-file <path/to/EXISTING_SCENARIO_FILE>
+    uo create --reopt-scenario-file <path/to/EXISTING_SCENARIO_FILE.csv>
     ```

     You may write your own mapper file for your own specific use case as needed, as well as make your own ScenarioFile by hand.
 You may also make edits to the ScenarioFiles to mix and match mappers.